pydicom/pydicom/doc/cli/cli_show.rst

     (300c, 0006) Referenced Beam Number              IS: "1"
     ---------]

-The 'quiet' argument shows a minimal version of some of the information in the file, using just the DICOM keyword and value (not showing the tag numbers and VR).
+The ``-q`` quiet argument shows a minimal version of some of the information in the file, using just the DICOM keyword and value (not showing the tag numbers and VR).
 The example below shows the quiet mode with an image slice::